LIMITED OFFER: The ULTIMATE Study Guide for ONLY £4.99

 2. Just Be Yourself.

 I know that if I’m my usual happy, silly, funny self then my students want to be in my class.
-I don’t want to come across as arrogant but it’s a fact that students want to be in my classes, this is a result of being myself.
+I don’t want to come across as arrogant but it’s a fact that students want to be in my classes, this is purely the result of being myself.

 3. How Should A Teacher Move in the Classroom?